FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 26th November 2021.md

 O’Connell Street, the Rugby Experience and Bishops Quay delivering a timely boost to our

 city-centre.
-The vaccination programme and government’s roadmap to reopen retail and--- 10
+The vaccination programme and government’s roadmap to reopen retail and
+---
+10

 hospitality provided us with a pathway out of lockdown, and this has restored our freedom